Download the Latest Statutes which govern the FISM organisation and its member societies.

 more than 100 votes represents 10 votes

-8.1.3 In the Presidium the International President and the International Vice Presidents each represent 1 vote.
+8.1.3 In the Board of Directors the International President and the International Vice Presidents each represent 1 vote.

 8.2 For delegates from one country, voting by proxy is authorized.
 Voting by proxy on behalf of a society from another country is limited to one society only.
 Voting by correspondence and voting by e-mail is authorized.